marcomuser/conformal/README.md

 ### parseWithSchema

 The `parseWithSchema` function parses and validates [FormData](https://developer.mozilla.org/docs/Web/API/FormData) against a [Standard Schema](https://standardschema.dev).
-It internally uses the `parse` function (see below) to first convert the `FormData` into a structured object before applying schema validation.
+It internally uses the [parse](#parse) function to first convert the `FormData` into a structured object before applying schema validation.

 ```html
 <body>